 The shares represented by all valid proxies received by phone, Internet or mail will be voted in the manner specified.
-Where specific choices are not indicated, except with respect to broker "non-votes," the shares represented by all valid proxies received will be voted: for the nominees for Director named earlier in this proxy statement; for the approval of the appointment of the independent auditor; for the approval of Altisource Portfolio Solutions S.A.'s Luxembourg Statutory Accounts; for the proposal to allocate the results in the Luxembourg Annual Accounts for the year ended December 31, 2015; for the approval of the discharge of each of the current and past Directors of Altisource Portfolio Solutions S.A. for the performance of their mandate during the year ended December 31, 2015; for the proposal to approve changes to non-management Directors' compensation; and for the proposal to approve a share repurchase program as described in this proxy statement.
+Where specific choices are not indicated, except with respect to broker "non-votes," the shares represented by all valid proxies received will be voted for the nominee for Director named earlier in this proxy statement.
 Should any matter not described above be properly presented at the meeting, the persons appointed as proxies will vote according to their discretion.